SEVERE WEATHER WARNING.

 HEAVY RAIN WARNINGS HAVE BEEN LIFTED FOR: THE TARARUA RANGE

 HEAVY RAIN WARNINGS HAVE BEEN LIFTED FOR: MT TARANAKI

 Heavy rain has eased and the warning is lifted.
 However, Mt Taranaki

 is now included in a Watch for the possibility of another burst of

 heavy rain late Wednesday and during Thursday morning.

 STRONG WIND WARNINGS HAVE BEEN LIFTED FOR: WELLINGTON, WAIRARAPA

 NEXT SEVERE WEATHER WARNING WILL BE ISSUED AT OR BEFORE

-For further information after 9pm contact Duty Forecaster Gerard
+For further information after 9pm Tuesday August 4th contact Duty

 A service provided through a contract with the Crown